stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 ## Letter Writers

-During the time you work at OSU, you should be building a contacts directory for people who may be willing to write a letter on your behalf as part of the promotion process.
-These people come from three primary groups.
+During the time you work at OSU, you should be building a contacts directory of former students who may be willing to write a letter on your behalf as part of the promotion process.
+I generally recommend former ULAs and students who you have had regular substantive (heh) interaction with, or for whom you have otherwise made a substantial positive impact.

-1. Students
-2. Higher-rank faculty (Promoted Professors are ranked higher than un-promoted Instructors but not vice versa)
-3. Folk outside EECS (Ecampus, CoE, OSU, External)

-NOTE: As of AY2023, the requirement for evaluators was removed for promotion to Senior Instructor I. It is still in place for promotion to Senior Instructor II.
+NOTE: As of AY2023, the requirement for non-student evaluators was removed for promotion in the instructor ranks.

 ### Students